motion/orbit/notes/next.md

 6. people app search/select fixes, fixing tray/menu display and interaction
 7. movement: move selection into main pane would be helpful for scrolling emails + fixing action commands, tab should move from the main search input to the "create" action in lists apps
 8. restore menus a bit just actions dropdown + search
-9. hunting down odd bugs and organizing code
-10. get ocr hooked into menu enable/disable and output results
+9. get ocr hooked into menu enable/disable and output results
-11. get ocr => memory simple list
+10. get ocr => memory simple list
-12. work through lists apps a bit
+11. work through lists apps a bit
-13. hunting down odd bugs and organizing code

 sorting by prepping to split out work as best possible: